 The Green Shipping Programme (GSP), a public-private partnership, aims to advance the Norwegian government’s maritime strategies and plans.
 The programme’s vision is to develop and strengthen Norway’s goal to establish the world’s most efficient and environmentally friendly shipping.

 GSP was first established in January 2015 under the name “the Green Coastal Shipping Program”, consisting of 16 private companies and organisations, as well as two government ministries.
-In the spring of 2019, the program changed its name to the Green Shipping Program to state its international ambitions.
+In the spring of 2019, the program changed its name to the Green Shipping Programme to state its international ambitions.

 This is GSP in a nutshell: